ADT Medical Alert: Costs, Systems, and Plans

 The Policies

 Another plus of ADT is its customer-friendly pricing policies.
 For example, the Price Lock Guarantee ensures that the customer’s monthly price will never be raised.
-Additionally, there are no long-term contracts required, which is a huge advantage in my eyes.
+Additionally, no long-term contracts are required, which is a huge advantage in my eyes.
 Life is unpredictable, and it is nice to know that there is no chance of being stuck in a contract that requires you to pay more for a system that does not fit your needs.

 Last but not least, ADT medical alert systems come with what the company calls a Premium Protection Plan, which will either replace your system for free or for a small deductible outlined in your subscriber agreement.